 The new Montefiore Windmill is a reconstruction of the original Mishkenot Sha’ananim windmill built in 1857.
 It was inaugurated on August 2012, and the first bag of flour was produced on May 2013.

-For information on hours of operation please call 02-6230323
+For information on visiting hours, please call 02-6230323.